 The electric mobility revolution continues to accelerate throughout the world and in our service territory.
 Electric vehicle (EV) adoption provides substantial environmental and economic benefits for society.
 It will also have substantial impacts on many major industries, including the electric utility industry.

-We are also providing tools and guidance to our customers on how to better manage their fleet.
-These analytical tools show that replacing a vehicle with a similar EV that is on the market can provide a 50 percent reduction in first-year fuel cost, as well as a 40 percent reduction in first-year tailpipe emissions.
-When fleet managers understand these benefits specific to their needs, they are empowered to make decisions to adopt EVs that benefit their business, customers and communities.
+Our commitment to electrification includes providing tools and guidance to help customers better manage their vehicle fleets, such as www.electriccarcalculator.com.
+These tools show that replacing a vehicle with a similar EV can provide a 50% reduction in first-year fuel cost, as well as a 100% reduction in tailpipe emissions.
+When fleet managers understand these benefits specific to their needs, they are empowered to make informed decisions about EVs that benefit their businesses, customers and communities.

-We believe we are well-positioned to play an important role in supporting EV market development.
-We are actively working with policymakers and customers to develop and implement incentive programs to help jump-start and support adoption of EVs in our service territories.
+We believe AEP is well-positioned to play an important role in supporting EV market development.
+We are actively working with policymakers, automakers and customers to develop and implement incentive programs to jump-start and support adoption of EVs in our service territories.